Your Career

 Laura - Sustainability Manager

-I’m Laura Middlemass, my role at NHS Estates is as the assistant Sustainability Manager.
+I’m Laura Middlemass, my role at NHS Estates is as the Assistant Sustainability Manager.

 I’ve worked as part of the Sustainability team for 6 years, as we work towards NHS net zero carbon goals, as well as site-specific goals such as zero waste and clean air.
 I spend a lot of time communicating with the wider NHS workforce on issues of sustainability, discussing what impact their role can have on issues of sustainability.
 Key to my role is introducing new ways of working throughout departments that are more environmentally conscious.